dotnet/corefx/Documentation/project-docs/glossary.md

 `AsParallel()` method on a collection implementing `IEnumerable`.
 And if at any point you wanted to return to "normal LINQ you can just call `AsSequential()`.

-### JSON.NET

-Released in June 2006 by [James Newton-King][JamesNK], JSON.NET has become the defacto standard for JSON serialization and deserialization in .NET.
-It is [open source][Newtonsoft.Json] and support almost every platform .NET code can run on (.NET Framework 2.0, 3.0, 3.5, 4.0, and 4.5; Mono; MonoTouch/Xamarin.iOS;
-MonoDroid/Xamarin.Android; Silverlight 3, 4, and 5; Windows Phone 8, 8, and 8.1;
-Windows 8 Store; .NET Core).

 ### Windows Forms

 **Also referred to as**: WinForms